PQPUU/model-library.github.io/C19_TTE/Output_lst.md

  PERFORMED BY NOUS INFOSYSTEMS.

  PROBLEM NO.:         1
- Time-to-event analysis of hospitalization (all causes) 0DATA CHECKOUT RUN:              NO
+ Time-to-event analysis of PCR-confirmed COVID-19 data,ITT
+0DATA CHECKOUT RUN:              NO
  DATA SET LOCATED ON UNIT NO.:    2
  THIS UNIT TO BE REWOUND:        NO